kinexdev/LuauSharp/README.md

 These bindings are zero alloc until you work with strings, you can't avoid allocations during the conversion of a byte* -> managed string, thats why `GetBytePtr` is recommended over `GetString`/`GetStringSafe`.

+I use spans and stackalloc for small strings (below 256 bytes) so it doesn't allocate on the heap when doing managed string -> byte* conversion. the opposite isn't possible in .NET/C#.

 # Why
 There is currently no actual luau C# bindings that are open source, have support for userdata and are as fast and performant as this.
 There are some luau bindings that I found but they fall short to the criteria which were essential to me, so I made my own solution.